Salvaging Federated Learning by Local Adaptation: Local adaptation gives an incentive to participate in federated learning

 On word prediction, mean accuracy improvements due to adaptation are 2.32$\%$, 2.12$\%$, and 2.12$\%$ for BASIC-FED, DP-FED and ROBUST-FED, respectively.
 These improvements make up the loss of accuracy due to differential privacy (-1.42\%) and robust aggregation (-2.81\%).
 On image classification, mean accuracy improvements due to adaptation are 2.98$\%$, 6.83$\%$, and 6.34$\%$ for BASIC-FED, DP-FED, and ROBUST-FED, respectively.
 These improvements make up the loss of accuracy due to differential privacy (-7.83$\%$) and robust aggregation (-11.89$\%$).

-\autoref{fig:basicfed_scr}(left) shows the improvements of the adapted BASIC-FED model over the participants' local models for word prediction.
-There are only 28 (0.04$\%$) participants for whom the adapted BASIC-FED underperforms the local model. \autoref{fig:basicfed_scr}(right) shows the results for image classification.
-Adapted BASIC-FED outperforms the local models of all participants.
+\autoref{fig:adapted_fed_scr}(a) shows the improvements of the adapted BASIC-FED model over the participants' local models for word prediction in the top row.
+There are only 28 (0.04$\%$) participants for whom the adapted BASIC-FED underperforms the local model. median accuracy of the adapted BASIC-FED are 22.41$\%$ and 21.00$\%$.
+The bottom row of \autoref{fig:adapted_fed_scr}(a) shows the results for image classification.
+Adapted BASIC-FED outperforms all local models.

-\autoref{fig:dpfed_scr}(left) shows the improvements of the adapted DP-FED model over the participants' local models for word prediction.
-There are only 1465 (1.85$\%$) participants for whom the adapted DP-FED underperforms the local model. \autoref{fig:dpfed_scr}(right) shows the results for image classification.
-Adapted DP-FED outperforms the local models of all participants.
+\autoref{fig:adapted_fed_scr}(b) shows the improvements of the adapted DP-FED model over the participants' local models for word prediction in the top row.
+There are only 1465 (1.85$\%$) participants for whom the adapted DP-FED underperforms the local model.
+The bottom row of \autoref{fig:adapted_fed_scr}(b) shows the results for image classification.
+Adapted DP-FED outperforms all local models.

-\autoref{fig:robustfed_scr}(left) shows the improvements of the adapted ROBUST-FED model over the participants' local models for word prediction.
-There are 14809 (18.72$\%$) participants for whom the adapted ROBUST-FED underperforms the local model. \autoref{fig:robustfed_scr}(right) shows the results for image classification.
-Adapted ROBUST-FED outperforms the local models of all participants.
+\autoref{fig:adapted_fed_scr}(c) shows the improvements of the adapted ROBUST-FED model over the participants' local models for word prediction in the top row.
+There are 14809 (18.72$\%$) participants for whom the adapted ROBUST-FED underperforms the local model.
+The bottom row of \autoref{fig:adapted_fed_scr}(c) shows the results for image classification.
+Adapted ROBUST-FED outperforms all local models.